Amelia5p/battleship/README.md

 * The code board `board[start_row][start_col + 'i']` had an issue because 'i' should not be in quotes.
 It is a variable, so I fixed this by correcting the line of code to `board[start_row][start_col + i]`

 * After the user chooses a ship position it wasnt placing 'S' on the board to show where ships were.
-I fixed this by modifyng  start game function = `game_board.display_board(game_board.user_board)`
+I fixed this by modifying  start game function = `game_board.display_board(game_board.user_board)`

 * The game was asking if the user wanted horizontal or vertical orientation when the user picked 1 for ship size which was unnecessary, fixed this by setting orientation to 'H' automatically if 1 is selected.